-CFB Esquimalt Naval & Military Museum is launching a series of articles dealing with some of the controversies that have beset the Navy, and their outcomes.
-The first article in the series, Dissension in the Ranks: RCN Mutinies, was guest written by Dr. Richard Gimblett of Dalhousie University and deals with a rash of protests amongst aggrieved sailors serving aboard Canadian ships during the late 1940s.
+CFB Esquimalt Naval & Military Museum is hosting a series of articles dealing with some of the controversies that have beset the Navy, and their outcomes.
+The first article in the series, Dissension in the Ranks: RCN Mutinies, was guest written by Dr. Richard Gimblett of Dalhousie University, and deals with a rash of protests amongst aggrieved sailors serving aboard Canadian ships during the late 1940s.

 In true Canadian fashion, these protests led to the formation of a commission of inquiry, whose findings became the Mainguy Report (named after the commission's chairman, Rear-Admiral Rollo Mainguy, Flag Officer Atlantic Coast).
 Described as "a watershed in the Navy's history", the Mainguy Report's recommendations and conclusions remain a potent legacy.